 - God uses Satan as a sheepdog to keep the sheep in line

 The Book of Job is not about a great man but a flawed man.
-The Job we read about was not the man of God many think he was, but a superstitious and fearful man who said some stupendously dumb things.
-His story is not about the triumph of the human spirit, but the awesome grace God gives to broken humanity.
+The Job we read about was not the man of God many think he was, but a superstitious and fearful man who, in a time of great pain, said things he later regretted.

 By the time we get to the end of this short series, you’re going to be amazed at some of the good things God says about this imperfect man.
 But to finish well we must begin with a proper understanding of Job’s state apart from God.
-So here are ten little known facts about Job:
+Here are ten little known facts about Job:

 1. Job was superstitious